 Do I have to be a licensed massage therapist or massage therapy student to take your courses?
 While our courses are designed as continuing education for licensed and/or certified massage therapists or athletic trainers, a non-licensed person may take them for their personal use.
 Of course, they may not legally practice without an underlying license if their jurisdiction requires one, as most jurisdictions do.
 Exceptions to this are courses such as the pregnancy massage and infant massage training.
 In most jurisdictions, doulas or other prenatal healthcare providers can use the techniques within the scope of their training and authority, such as a doula using some of the prenatal massage techniques during labor and delivery.
 You cannot, however, hold yourself out to be a certified prenatal massage therapist without having a massage therapy certification or license.

 I've taken prenatal massage elsewhere.
 Can I skip Steps 1 & 2 and go directly to Step 3?
-No. It isn't to be unreasonable, but rather because we have seen such a wide variation on prenatal massage courses.
+No. It isn't to be unreasonable, but rather because we have seen, even among "big name" educators, a wide variation on prenatal massage courses.
 We are not in a position to assess every single prenatal training course in the country to determine how closely it matches our curriculum.
 We have decided that it is better that you take a chance of some redundancies than take a chance that you don't learn something important that could help your clients in labor.
 We've had many people who had previously taken prenatal training elsewhere tell us how much more comprehensive our online course was than what they already took as live classroom hours.
 I hope that you will find the same to be true if you decide to pursue your doula training from us.

 I took a childbirth education class when I was pregnant.
 Can that be counted?
 No. When you were pregnant, you had a different mental approach to the information you were learning.
 We want you to filter it through the lens of a doula student this time.
 Plus, you don't want to miss an opportunity to meet another childbirth educator (who could become a great referral source for you) and a room full of pregnant women (who could become potential clients for you).